LightBurdenOfficial/SperoExchange_bot/README.md

 # SPEROEXCHANGE-JS
-A libary for SPERO EXCHANGE API written in JS
+A library for SPERO EXCHANGE API written in JS
 # SPEROEXCHANGE-JS

 A libary for SPERO EXCHANGE API written in JS